Kaoliveiras/FUTURE_CS_01/README.md

-# FUTURE_CS_01
-Web Application Security Testing - Altoro Mutual vulnerability assessment.
-Identified XSS, weak credentials, and information disclosure vulnerabilities.
+🔒 Security Report - Web Application Testing

 📋 About the Project

 Security testing performed on the Altoro Mutual web application (demo.testfire.net) as part of the Future Interns program.
 The objective was to identify vulnerabilities following OWASP standards.

 🎯 Methodology